 Structures Change Behaviors

 Another famous example of neuro-circuitry regulating behavior is that of Phineas Gage.
 Gage worked building railroads by blasting apart masses of rock with dynamite.
-When the dynamite exploded early, the pole he used to push it into the hole shot up and through his head, destroying most of his frontal cortex.
-Gage survived, but his behavior was affected because of the loss of function of the frontal cortex.
-Since that region of the brain determines concentration, the ability to plan, and the ability to conceptualize societal norms and social cues (we call this ‘executive function’), Gage appeared to have lost his ability to regulate his impulses, causing him to behave like a child with a short attention span, a major focus on the present without looking ahead, and impulsiveness causing an inability to follow societal norms.
+When the dynamite exploded early, the tamping stake he used to push it into the hole shot up and through his head, destroying a significant portion of his frontal cortex.
+Remarkably, Gage survived, but his behavior was affected because of the loss of function of the frontal cortex.
+Since that region of the brain is responsible for concentration, the ability to plan, and the ability to regulate impulses and recognize societal norms and social cues (we call this ‘executive function’), Gage appeared to have lost his ability to regulate his impulses, causing him to behave like a child with a short attention span, a major focus on the present without looking ahead, and impulsiveness causing an inability to follow societal norms.